Healthy Homes Assessment Wellington

 Home Assessments Wellington for Rental Properties

-• Do you think the ceiling insulation need to be topped up or replaced?
+• Does the ceiling insulation need replacement or topping?

-• Does the home have enough air circulation, including extractor fans?
+• Does the home have sufficient ventilation including extractor fans?

 home assessments for rental properties